AmarMaksumic/FIR-Filter-Design/README.md

 <br>

 The 16-bit representation is more space efficient and maintains the integrity of the signal before the stop band.
 However, after the stop band, there are extreme attenuations that sometimes have the signal go above -80dB.
 While the 32-bit representation will need more space and computing resources, it is more precise.
 The 24-bit representation gives the best of both worlds, and is within the range traditionally used for audio processing[^1].
-While it has some attenutation differences after the stopband compared to the original model, all attenuations are kept bellow -80dB.
+While it has some attenuation differences after the stopband compared to the original model, all attenuations are kept bellow -80dB.

 The filter coefficients are then stored into ```.mem``` files, with [decimal](fir_coeffs_decimal.mem) and [binary](fir_coeffs_binary.mem) representations.
 The mem files can later be loaded into the System Verilog code for the FIR filters.